 Is it possible to forge a new kind of relationship with the ecological community we in English call, perhaps, unceremoniously, peat bog?

 Here in cool Britannic islands, peat has been forming since the last Ice Age, when luminous green mosses took over the quagmire.
 Fibrous layers of arrested entropy are fuelled by the surfacing of a froth of bryophytes, metabolizing through an exchange of oxygen with carbon dioxide, sunshine for sugar, nutrients, bacteria, and plenty of water.
 As each generation and their symbiotic partners die down, the decay is slow but sure in locking in carbon.
 Like snow transforms to glaciers, the dead are pressed down by the weight of the living into an airless solidity.
-If locked under rock for millions of years, this is the stuff of crude oil.
+If locked under rocks for millions of years, this is the stuff of crude oil.

 At a tender accumulation of just 1mm per year, the process is slower than slow.
 In the slow period of human evolution, cutting peat to burn and grow food seemed just a nibble around the edges.
 But now, in full Anthropomode, the extraction is leviathan; industrialized, packaged, and shipped in plastic wraps to a peak of ignorance.

-Peat bogs, high and low across continents, are keystone ecosystems in the slowing of the flow of the planetary carbon.
+Peat bogs, high and low across continents, are keystone ecosystems in the slowing of the flow of planetary carbon.
 The absorptions are remarkable, storing more than all other vegetation communities in the world, combined (IUCN).
 At 6% of the total anthropogenic greenhouse gas emissions into the atmosphere, their degradation has a profound effect on warming.

 If ever there was a time when we ought to value natural processes capable of locking millions of tons of carbon into the ground, it’s now.